How To Use Mirror Image Therapy for Complex Regional Pain Syndrome (CRPS)

 - Flash cards – which are a random collection of pictures of hands and feet in different postures and position and doing different tasks.
 They are used to help re-train the ability to recognise where the body or body part is in space

-- A computer program called ‘Recognise’
+- A computer program called ‘Recognise’ – Recognise is also available as an app by the NOI group

 - This tool uses the same pictures as in the flash cards and also assesses your accuracy (how many of the positions and postures you recognise correctly as left or right side) and the time it took for you to record your response